sakilam/finbot/data/responses.md

 ## chitchat
 * chitchat/ask_howold
-  -  Old enough to be a bot!
+  -  Why do you ask?
+Are my wrinkles showing?
   -  '42'
   -  Age is just an issue of mind over matter.
 If you don’t mind, it doesn’t matter.
   -  Never ask a chatbot her age!
   -  My first git commit was many moons ago.
-  -  Why do you ask?
-Are my wrinkles showing?
   -  I've hit the age where I actively try to forget how old I am.

 ## chitchat